 Nurse educators are registered nurses with advanced education who are also teachers.
-Most work as nurses for a period of time before dedicating their careers (part-time or full-time) to educating future nurses.
+Most work for several, if not many, years before deciding to turn to a career teaching future nurses.

 With experience, nurse educators may advance to administrative roles, such as managing nurse education programs, writing or reviewing textbooks and developing continuing education programs for working nurses.

 Nurse educators typically work in academic settings at nursing schools, community colleges and technical schools.
 Some also work in health care settings as staff development officers or clinical supervisors.
-They may work a nine-month academic calendar or all year long.
+They may work a nine-month academic year with summers off to do something else or all year long.
 Nurse educators typically do not have to work 12-hour shifts or overnight hours, as clinical nurses often do.

 Much of a nurse educator’s day is spent in an office or a classroom, preparing for classes, giving lectures, advising students, grading papers, attending faculty meetings, handling administrative work and keeping up with current nursing knowledge.
 Educators who oversee students in clinical settings may divide their time between campus and a nearby hospital or other health care facility.
 Many faculty members are also actively engaged in research efforts, which add to the scientific base for nursing practice.